TERMS AND CONDITIONS

 4.10 Openweb will be entitled to suspend the service if, during the user’s use of the service, the Openweb network is or potentially may be endangered, harmed and/ or impeded.
 Where possible, Openweb will notify the user prior to such a suspension.

-4.12 Local usage (relating to the use of internet sites and email servers hosted in South Africa): In some cases, the local usage provided after the initial cap has been depleted, is capped at a set number of gigabytes (e.g. 1GB, 10GB or 30GB’s depending on the account purchased).
+4.12 ADSL Local usage, where applicable (relating to the use of internet sites and email servers hosted in South Africa): In some cases, the local usage provided after the initial cap has been depleted, is capped at a set number of gigabytes (e.g. 1GB, 10GB or 30GB’s depending on the account purchased).
 Once the user’s account has reached the applicable local usage cap, the account will be hard-capped until the following month.
 (The user will not be able to make use of the service while the user’s account is hard-capped).
 Additional accounts can be purchased, at the user’s discretion.

 4.13 Acceptable Usage and Packet Shaping Policy (AUP)